 The mother's body is designed to undertake the development of the child:

-- Hence the uterus prepares itself every month to receive and nurture the blood to nourish the growing embryo.
+- The uterus prepares itself every month to receive and nurture the blood to nourish the growing embryo.
 The lining thickens and is richly supplied with blood to nourish the growing embryo.

 - The embryo gets nutrition from the mother's blood with the help of a special tissue called the placenta.
-This is a disc which is embedded in the uterine wall.
+This is a disc that is embedded in the uterine wall.
 It contains villi.

 - On the mother's side are blood spaces, which surround the villi.
 This provides a large surface area for glucose and oxygen to pass from the mother to the embryo.

-- The developing embryo will also generate waste substances which can be removed by transferring them into the mother's blood through the placenta.
+- The developing embryo will also generate waste substances that can be removed by transferring them into the mother's blood through the placenta.

 - The development of the child inside the mother's body takes approximately nine months.
 The child is born due to rhythmic contractions of the muscles in the uterus, called labour pain.